rsvim/rfc/2-JavascriptEngine.md

 - More elegant and beautiful syntax designing.
 - Static type system.
-- Totally leverages Javascript's community.
+- Fully compatible with Javascript's community.

 By introducing the JS engine, RSVIM provides the best scripting environment that can interact with the editor.